pauldebryas/quickECALMonitor_auto/README.md

 ```

-2. copy example codes
+2. Clone example codes:

 ```
 git clone https://gitlab.cern.ch/wangjin/quickECALMonitor.git

 ```

-3. get the ntuple list for the samples that you want to check. in findNtuples.sh you should give the path of the samples
+3. Retrieve the ntuple list for the samples that you want to check.
+In "findNtuples.sh" you should give the path of the samples.

 ```
 . findNtuples.sh

 ```

-4. dump the necessary variables you want to check, e.g. mee.
-You can modify "ECALELF_ntuple_processor" class to change selections and variables
+4. Dump the necessary variables you want to check, e.g. mee.
+You can modify "ECALELF_ntuple_processor" class to change selections and variables.

 ```
 . dumpVariables.sh

 ```

-5. compare performance and extract resolution, change the file names and path in "plotHists.C", plot parameters can be modified with "histOption.txt"
+5. Compare performance and extract resolution, change the file names and path in "plotAll.cxx", plot parameters can be modified with "histOption.txt".

 ```
 root -b -q -l plotAll.cxx